Shenzhen Metro: Phase I (1998–2004)

 Construction of the first sections of Line 1 and Line 4 began in 1999.
 The grand opening of the Shenzhen Metro system occurred at 5:00 pm on Tuesday, December 28, 2004.
 This made Shenzhen the seventh city in mainland China to have a subway after Beijing, Tianjin, Shanghai, Guangzhou, Dalian and Wuhan.

 Initially the trains operated at 15-minute frequencies and consisted of Line 1 services between Luohu and Shijie Zhi Chuang (now Window of the World) and the Line 4 services between Fumin and Shaonian Gong (now Children's Palace).
-Initially the English names of the stations were rendered in Hanyu Pinyin, but some of the names were changed to English translation with American spelling in mid-2011.
+Initially the English names of the stations were rendered in Hanyu Pinyin, but some of the names were changed to English translation with American spelling like the rest of mainland China, despite being close to the Hong Kong, which uses British spelling and ongoing political tensions with the US, in mid-2011.

-The Futian Checkpoint station opened on 28 June 2007 using the name Huanggang.
+The Futian Checkpoint station opened on June 28, 2007, using the name Huanggang.

 Name changes

 On April 23, 2008, Shenzhen Municipal Planning Bureau announced that it would change the nomenclature of Shenzhen's subway lines according to the "2007 Urban Rail Transit Plan Scheme".
 Instead of using numbers as the lines official designation, as typically used in other mainland Chinese metro systems, lines would be given Chinese names more akin to the Hong Kong MTR.
 In 2010, the Scheme was reviewed and adjusted with new routes and names in addition to newly proposed lines.
-On 23 October 2013, the SZMC (Shenzhen Metro Group) decided that current operational lines will have their number and names combined, while future lines will only be numbered.
+On October 23, 2013, the SZMC (Shenzhen Metro Group) decided that current operational lines will have their number and names combined, while future lines will only be numbered.
 Due to the change in the construction order of several lines, some numerical names have been reviewed in order to prevent big jump between numbers.
 By 2016, only numerical names are used.